Women-led charities and social enterprises to support this IWD and beyond

 “We would like to see more progressive change and a wider programme of inclusion happening across the spectrum to level the playing field in terms of equal access and equity.”

-Mary McDermot, CEO of Safe Ireland, says 2020-2021 has probably been the busiest year her whole team has ever seen.
+Mary McDermot, CEO of Safe Ireland, says 2020-2021 was probably the busiest year her whole team has ever seen.

 “The first thing I have to say is that the pandemic did not cause domestic violence, it exposed it.”

-As documented in Safe Ireland’s Shadow Pandemic reports, the numbers of women and children being supported by domestic violence services have increased as restrictions continue indefinitely.
+As documented in Safe Ireland’s Shadow Pandemic reports, the numbers of women and children being supported by domestic violence services only increased as restrictions continued.

-“Anecdotally, our members are telling us that numbers continue to increase during this extended lockdown.
-They are concerned also about the levels of trauma and severity of cases they are seeing as restrictions continue.”
+“Anecdotally, our members told us that numbers continued to increase during that extended lockdown.
+They were concerned also about the levels of trauma and severity of cases they were seeing as restrictions continue.”

-On Nollaig na mBan, Safe Ireland launched a short film on coercive control by Marion Bergin, featuring actor Roxanna Nic Liam.
+On Nollaig na mBan 2021, Safe Ireland launched a short film on coercive control by Marion Bergin, featuring actor Roxanna Nic Liam.

 “Coercive control is the very heart of domestic abuse and so our constant focus,” explains Mary.
 “It does not have to be physical to be abuse.
 It is a persistent and deliberate pattern of behaviour by an abuser over a prolonged period of time designed to achieve obedience and create fear.”

 If you are concerned about a friend, family member or work colleague, Mary advises contacting your local domestic violence service for advice.
 To support the cause generally, she suggests that you get to know more about coercive control and domestic abuse.

 “Be aware of its prevalence in our homes and in our communities.
 Be aware that domestic abuse is a societal issue, not just a woman’s issue – and that we can all play a role in exposing it and taking it out of the shadows in which it thrives and helping to prevent violence before it occurs.”